What do I need to do to become an international student at OTC?

 - Provide the IPO a copy of your current I-20 and your student visa, showing your current status with your college.

 - Provide IPO a letter from current school stating you are in good academic standing.

-- Provide IPO with official transcripts from current college, indicating a cumulative GPA of 2.25
+- Send the IPO official transcripts from current college, indicating a cumulative GPA of 2.25

 - Know that you may only register for two courses each semester with OTC and only one online course per semester for both schools.

 I am an F-1 student at MSU/Drury, or another college.
 Can I transfer to OTC for an upcoming semester?

 Yes you may, provided you meet our international student requirements.